 Are you looking for thrilling activities related to adventure in Assam?
-Famous for One-horned Rhino and enchanting Majuli, the state of Assam in the northeastern part of India has been a favourite tourist destination.
+Famous for the One-horned Rhino and enchanting Majuli, the state of Assam in the northeastern part of India has been a favourite tourist destination.
 With diverse ethnic groups and cultures, Assam is also characterized by the unique topography of valleys and hill ranges.

 Apart from common tourist places, adventure in Assam has a tremendous scope of boosting the tourism sector of the state.
-Trekking, kayaking, rafting, parasailing, angling, mountain biking, rock climbing, paragliding are some of the activities of adventure in Assam that have increased in recent years.
-Honestly, one doesn’t need to go far; Guwahati is the hub of activities like Rock Climbing, Rappelling, Ziplining, hiking, etc.
+Trekking, kayaking, rafting, parasailing, angling, mountain biking, rock climbing, and paragliding are some of the activities of adventure in Assam that have increased in recent years.
+Honestly, one doesn’t need to go far; Guwahati is the hub of adventure sports in Assam such as Rock Climbing and Rappelling.

-Here are 11 such off-beat spots/destinations in different parts for adventure in Assam-
+Here are 11 such offbeat places for adventure in Assam-

 How to reach Garbhanga Reserve Forest?